China

 In 221 B.C., a man named Qin united the different regions of China and became its first emperor.
 China takes its name from him.

-Qin is also known for his huge underground tomb complex and the "soldiers" he wanted to take with him into the afterlife.
+Qin is also known for his huge underground tomb complex and the soldiers he wanted to take into the afterlife.
 (You'll get a look at these later!)

 They traded silk, precious stones, tea, spices, and porcelain with the rest of the world.
 This also allowed ideas, culture, and political philosophies to be shared among the people.